MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/nf-acxmanager-acxcompositetemplatesetcorecircuit.md

 ## -remarks

-The core circuit is the circuit that gives the identity to the composite endpoint.
+The core circuit gives the identity to the composite endpoint.
 If this circuit is not present, ACX manager doesn't start the endpoint building process.

 ## -see-also

 - [acxmanager.h header](index.md)

 READY2GO

+EDITCOMPLETE